The Common Program of the People's Republic of China 1949-1954

 Source: Westad (2003).
 Page 300

-Not only Great Britain is interested in the Region but also the US is trying to affect the situation in Xinjiang through their consulate in Urumqi.
-The CIA is active in this part of the world.
-Deng Liqun a member of the June delegation of Liu Shaoqi, immediately leaves Moscow to make contact with the revolutionary government of North Xinjiang.
+Alongside British interests, the U.S. was also involved in the region through its consulate in Urumqi, with the CIA playing an active role.
+Deng Liqun a member of the June delegation of Liu Shaoqi, immediately left Moscow to make contact with the revolutionary government of North Xinjiang.

 Since November 1944, the present Xinjiang is divided in 2 areas.
 The republic East Turkistan, SU controlled.
 The other area around Urumqi is "GMD controlled."
-On June 26, 1949, Guomindang General Zhang Zhizhong declared, he has broken with Jiang Jieshi and joins the PLA.
-3 months later, the remaining GMD troops (approximately 71,000 soldiers) revolt and the battle for Xinjiang is decided.
+On June 26, 1949, Guomindang General Zhang Zhizhong declared his defection to the PLA.
+3 months later, the remaining GMD troops (approximately 71,000 soldiers) revolted and the battle for Xinjiang was decided.

 In Xinjiang, where many people led nomadic lifestyles, daily activities such as herding, hunting, or fishing often took place on both sides of the border.
 Additionally, individuals could freely visit friends and relatives or seek employment across the border without the need for official documentation.
 The establishment of the Sino-Soviet alliance in the 1950s tended to dissuade the Chinese state from fortifying the border, both in terms of ideology and diplomacy.
 Ideologically, the Marxist-Leninist perspective emphasized proletarians' commitment to internationalism rather than nationalism.
 Based on this viewpoint, both the Soviet Union and China asserted that the Sino-Soviet border was merely symbolic.

-The new government followed Stalin’s advice and starts a settlement policy.
-Demobilized military personnel (more than 20,000 demobilized PLA soldiers and about 80,000 soldiers from the GMD garrison who resided in the Region prior to 1949) and political prisoners are sent to the Region.
-Starting in 1951, more than 10.000 prisoners are deported to Xinjiang and in 1954 the total number is more than 27.000 convicts.
+The new government followed Stalin’s advice and initiated a settlement policy.
+Demobilized military personnel (more than 20,000 demobilized PLA soldiers and about 80,000 soldiers from the GMD garrison who resided in the Region prior to 1949) and political prisoners were sent to the Region to bolster its population and strengthen border security. .
+Starting in 1951, more than 10.000 prisoners were deported to Xinjiang and in 1954 the total number reached a number of more than 27.000 convicts.
 The first group of about 6,500 Border Supporting Youth arrived in Xinjiang from Shandong Province as early as 1954.
-They work in agriculture and animal husbandry and build irrigation channels, construct roads, and develop industry.
+They worked in agriculture and animal husbandry and worked on irrigation channels, constructed roads, and developed industry.
 See also Article 55.

 Fig. 2.1: Changes in ethnic composition in Xinjiang, 1949-2004

-In the February 4th talk between Mikoyan and Mao Zedong, (See Part 4) the latter raises some territorial issues on Outer Mongolia.
+In the February 4th talk between Mikoyan and Mao Zedong, (See Part 4) the latter raised some territorial issues on Outer Mongolia.

-Remarkable is the fact that the CCP in 1923 accepted the independence in the following words. "...on the basis of China’s political reality, further following the spirit of respecting national self-determination, we should not force those people who are different from us economically, in national history, and linguistically, to suffer with us from the pain of imperialist and warlord rule."
-In reality, the country is a satellite state of the SU.
-It is only in 1961 the United Nations admits Outer Mongolia as member.
-Mao Zedong suggests the possibility of joining Outer and Inner Mongolia together as part of China in his conversation with Mikoyan.
-Mikoyan rejects this proposal. "…this is impossible because Outer Mongolia has long enjoyed independence.
+In his conversation with Mikoyan, Mao Zedong proposed the idea of uniting Outer and Inner Mongolia under Chinese rule.
+Mikoyan rejects this proposal and states. "…this is impossible because Outer Mongolia has long enjoyed independence.
 After the victory over Japan, the Chinese state, like the Soviet state, recognized the independence of Outer Mongolia.
 Outer Mongolia has its own army, its own culture, quickly follows the road of cultural and economic prosperity, she has long understood the taste of independence and will hardly ever voluntarily renounce independence.
 If it ever unites with Inner Mongolia it will surely be [within an] independent Mongolia."
-2 days later on February 6, 1949, Mao Zedong agrees with Mikoyan by saying "…they respect the wish of Outer Mongolia to remain a sovereign state, and if it does not want to unite with Inner Mongolia, then one must take this into account, and we are not against this."
-In other words, he accepts a SU-dominated buffer state at China’s frontier.
-In January 1950, during the negotiations with Stalin about a new treaty, Mao Zedong affirms: ".. the recognition of Outer Mongolia’s independence will continue to constitute the basic spirit of the new treaty."
+Two days later, on February 6, 1949, Mao Zedong accepted Mikoyan's position, acknowledging Outer Mongolia’s desire to remain independent and agreeing to respect that decision.
+In other words, he accepted a SU-dominated buffer state at China’s frontier.
+Mao reaffirmed this stance in January 1950 during negotiations with Stalin, stating that recognizing Outer Mongolia's independence would be a fundamental aspect of any new treaty.

-On October 4, 1952 Mongolia and People's Republic of China conclude an economic and cultural treaty for 10 years.
-The negotiations take place in Moscow.
+On October 4, 1952, Mongolia and the People's Republic of China signed a 10-year economic and cultural treaty, with negotiations taking place in Moscow.
 Zhou Enlai visits the Mongolian capital not until July 1954.
-The new government in Beijing is still unhappy and even during Mikoyan’s visit in April 1956, Zhou Enlai and Liu Shaoqi note: "…when the Soviet Union was celebrating the 300-year-anniversary of reunification of Ukraine with Russia, [some people] said in China that 300 years ago Mongolia already was a part of China and asked the question whether it could be re-united with China."
-Liu Shaoqi continued "The Chinese, consider Mongolia, like Taiwan, a part of their territory."
-Mikoyan disagrees with this comparison.
-The same year Mao Zedong apologizes to a Mongolian delegation "In the past, we oppressed you, therefore now we want to admit our mistake.
+However, Beijing remained dissatisfied with the situation, and during Mikoyan’s visit in April 1956, Zhou Enlai and Liu Shaoqi raised the issue.
+Zhou pointed out that during the Soviet celebration of the 300th anniversary of Ukraine's reunification with Russia, some in China questioned whether Mongolia, which was part of China 300 years earlier, could also be reunified.
+Liu Shaoqi echoed these sentiments, comparing Mongolia to Taiwan as territories historically belonging to China.
+Mikoyan disagreed with this comparison.
+Later that year, Mao Zedong addressed a Mongolian delegation, offering an apology for China’s past oppression of Mongolia.
+"In the past, we oppressed you, therefore now we want to admit our mistake.
 We not only do it so with you but with all national minorities inside the country.
 In the past, we oppressed them; therefore, if we now do not admit our mistakes, we cannot root out Great Han nationalist thinking and implement [principles of] equality of nationalities."

 Strauss (2002).
 Page 83 [↩] [Cite]